HealthPartners

 User Testing

-I facilitated moderated usability tests with a total of five Health Partner Members.
-Users were asked to locate specific programs and give their impressions on the redesigned page.
-Below is the design that was used in the study accompanied by findings that impacted the final design.
-The results of the study were presented to stakeholders.
+I facilitated moderated in-depth usability tests with a total of five Health Partner Members.
+Users were tasked to locate specific programs and share their impressions on our proposed redesigned page.
+Below, I share the design that I used in the study, along with findings which shaped the final design.
+I presented the result of the study to all stakeholders.

 User testing — card heavy page design